q335r49/RecLiner/README.md

 * Without search results, the arrow keys will navigate the history starting with the last returned entry.
 With search results, navigation starts at the first search result.
 * More than 12 presets can be set.
 The inaccessible presets can serve to differentiate between autotext and log.
 Presets appear first in recliner.log and search results.
 * Only lines longer than 14 characters will be stored.
+* To make entering consecutive entries easier, press enter on a blank prompt to send